jzhao0802/palab/bivar_stats_y_cat.md

   * R data frame output by `read_transform`
 * `var_config`
   * R data frame output by `var_config_generator`
+* `output`
+  * Name of the output file(s).
+This might need to be postfixed with function specific names, see Output section.
 * `output_dir`
   * The directory into which all outputs will be written to.
 * `outcome`